hyperledger/iroha/docs/source/iroha_2_whitepaper.md

 ###### Data Flow: Normal Case

 Assume the leader has at least one transaction.
 The leader creates a block either when the *block timer* goes off or its transaction cache is full.
 The leader then sends the block to each node in set *a*.
-Each peer in set *a* then validates and signs the block, and sends it to the proxy tail; after sending it to the proxy tail , each non-leader node in set *a* also sends the block to each node in set *b*, so they can act as observers on the block.
+Each peer in set *a* then validates and signs the block, and sends it to the proxy tail.
-When each node in set *a* sends the block to the proxy tail, they set a timer, the *commit timer*, within which time the node expects to get a commit message (or else it will suspect the proxy tail).
+When each node in set *a* sends the block to the proxy tail, they set a timer, the *commit timer*, within which time the node expects to get a commit message (or else it will suspect the *a* set).

 The proxy tail should at this point have received the block from at least one of the peers.
-From the time the first peer contacts the proxy tail with a block proposal, a timer is set, the *voting timer*.
+From the time the first peer contacts the proxy tail with a block proposal, a timer is set, the *commit timer*.
-Before the *voting timer* is over, the proxy tail expects to get 2*f* votes from the other nodes in set *a*, to which it then will add its vote in order to get 2*f*+1 votes to commit the block.
+Before the *commit timer* is over, the proxy tail expects to get 2*f* votes from the other nodes in set *a*, to which it then will add its vote in order to get 2*f*+1 votes to commit the block.

 ###### Handling Faulty Cases